Future-Proofing Connected Containers in a Fast-Changing World

 We believe that an important part of the answer lies in technology itself.
 Specifically, a new breed of device cloud middleware is emerging that allows users to ‘speak a common language’ to all their connected M2M and IoT devices and networks.
 At the same time, new application-oriented middleware will enable data from any device to be channelled into any enterprise software.
 This will create the technical building blocks for the next stage of ‘many-to-many’ IoT adoption, supporting users to shift the focus from the device to the whole digital ecosystem.
 The future will be much more agnostic than the present.

-To learn more, download our latest white paper, or visit www2.orbcomm.com/reeferconnect to stay up to speed on connected containers and port technology.
+To learn more about smart containers, download our latest white paper, or visit www2.orbcomm.com/reeferconnect to stay up to speed on connected containers and port technology.